BryanGrandon/JavaScript-Notes/README.md

-# JavaScript
+# JavaScript Notes

-An interpreted programming language used on the client side (front-end) to provide dynamic and interactive enhancements to web pages.
+This project is to have a record of what I have learned about JavaScript.
+Also to add or update content already seen to make it more readable.

 - [Document Object Model](/dom/dom.md)
 - [Application Programming Interface](/api/api.md)